roneli/goqux/README.md

 ## Why?

 There is much debate in Golang about the best way to handle database queries.
 Some prefer ORM libraries like GORM, while others prefer to use query builders like [goqu](https://github.com/doug-martin/goqu), and of course, there are those who prefer to write raw SQL queries.

-Personally, I usually like to use query builders as they offer a good balance, and use raw queries when it's very complex query.
+Personally, I usually like to use query builders as they offer a good balance, although when it's a very complex query use raw SQL instead.

 I wrote GoquX because I found myself writing the same code over and over again for simple queries, and I wanted to simplify the process of building [CRUD](#query-building-helpers) queries, implementing [pagination](#pagination), and [struct scanning](#select).

 GoquX is not a replacement for [goqu](https://github.com/doug-martin/goqu), but rather a lightweight wrapper that simplifies the process of using it.